RickStrahl/BlogPosts/2022-04/Async-Void-Event-Handling-in-WPF/AsyncVoidEventHandlingInWpf.md

 }
 ```

-This event handler uses `async void` to handle Mouse
+This event handler uses `async void` to handle `MouseMove`, checks for a drag scenario, then initiates the actual drag operation using `DoDragDrop()`.
+This is where the code hangs until a UI transition (in this case clicking out of the WebView) occurs.
+At that point the events backed up fire all at once causing the irregular and out of sync behavior.

 ## A better way to Handle `async void` Events
 So what does work reliably in this scenario?
 Turns out that using a `Dispatcher.IncokeAsync()` call and `await`ing the call is the only way this works without hang ups and weird context switches: